Fatima, Nazare, Obidos 8-People Small Group, Day-Tour from Lisbon

 4

-This church was founded in the 14th century on the occasion of the arrival of King Ferdinand on a pilgrimage to Our Lady of Nazaré.
-It celebrates an ancient miracle that occurred under the intercession of the Virgin Mary.
+This church was established in the 14th century when King Ferdinand came on a pilgrimage to Our Lady of Nazare, commemorating an ancient miracle attributed to the Virgin Mary's intercession.

 5